smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 8. Load list from text file loads OK but does not display correctly;
 9. Need a file type filter when loading JSON files;
 10. Zip shapefile load to be able to cope with projections other than 4326 (e.g. local grid)

+## Heathrow Data Load Scripts

+*rif40-pg_sahsu_heathrow.sql*, *rif40-mssql_sahsu_heathrow.sql* partially complete for one outcome: **stroke**.
+Need to test in RIF with mad up data to check ICD selection works.
+* Will require an "All ICD 10 codes (A% to Z%) filter added to WHO ICD 10 taxonomy file;
+* Needs branch *risk-analysis-fixes-2* fix 1 (Multiple Health outcomes produces errors) to be able to test.

+## RIF User role faults

+* The RIF role *rif_user* cannot run studies.
+The branch *rif_user_role_fixes* repairs this.
+This is not fully tested.
+This also repairs a Postgres 9/10 incompaitiblity in *rif40_trg_pkg.trigger_fct_rif40_tables_checks()*.

+## Use PNG tiles instead of GeoJSON

+* This first patch add the ability to generate PNG tiles and to use them when you return to a previously selected study or comparision area.
+The branch *png_tiles_from_geojson* implements this and is complete apart from supporting tile generation below the maximum database geolevel.
+(GeoJSON interpolates automatically; PNG tiles must be generated).